silencedsre/elasticsearch-vectorstore/README.md

 GET _tasks/<task_id>
 ```

-## Verify that the pipeline has been succesful and embeddings are created
+## Verify that the pipeline has been successful and embeddings are created

 ```
 GET _cat/indices